Our One Team™ Mediation process can help you work together to divorce with less stress and less cost.

 As a State of Florida Supreme Court Certified Family Mediator, Tina can help you with pre-suit mediation (when no one has filed yet) or court-ordered mediation, when the court asks you to mediate prior to setting a court date.

-So, how does mediation work?
+So, how does

 01

-Step 1: Free 30 minute Zoom Discovery Call with Tina
+Free 20 minute Discover Call with Tina

 We will discuss your unique dynamics and make a plan together.